Icinga/icinga2/doc/6-distributed-monitoring.md

     Now restart your Icinga 2 daemon to finish the installation!

+    [root@icinga2-master1.localdomain /]# systemctl restart icinga2

+As you can see, the certificate files are stored in the `/etc/icinga2/pki` directory.

 Now that you've successfully installed a satellite/client, please proceed to the [configuration modes](6-distributed-monitoring.md#distributed-monitoring-configuration-modes).